 My main role with GPR is tracking, trapping and working with dogs that have issues.
 I deal primarily with the dogs that have been lost, abandoned, and/or abused.
 I work with the dogs daily to help them overcome their issues.
 At my place they can decompress, relax, get over their fears and learn to be a well balanced dog again who is ready for a new home!

 I fell in love with Great Pyrenees in 2017 when I rescued my first Great Pyrenees puppy, Zeke.
-I had no idea how many hundreds were in need in our country until then and I set out to make a difference.
-I now have two boys, Zeke and Murphy (Murphy was a foster fail!) and they are the love of my life!
+I had no idea how many hundreds were in need in our country until then and set out to make a difference.
+I have two males, Zeke and Murphy (Murphy was a foster fail!) and they are the love of my life!
 As Director for GP Rescue of Missouri I wear many hats.
 One of my roles is to communicate with owners requesting to surrender their dogs to rescue.
-When we don’t have an open foster home, I try to find placement for their dog(s) with other rescues.
+When we don’t have an open foster home, I try to find placement for the dog(s) with other rescues.
 I also write bios for our dogs and list them for adoption, speak with potential adopters and help find the right dog for their lifestyle, and coordinate transports.
 I am blessed to be part of such an amazing and compassionate team!

 I've been an animal lover all of my life and if my home was as big as my heart, I would have room for them all!
 The next best thing I can do to help animals in need is by volunteering and fostering, which I have been doing for the past couple of years.
 I've been fostering for GPR exclusively since 2019 and love being able to give these dogs a safe space to become the dogs they were meant to be.
 I've also been lucky enough to be able to put my skills to use and design the GPR website!